mikebrock/jboss-websockets/README.md

 2. Binary frames not yet supported.

+3. Message fragmentation is not yet supported.

-3. Only Hybi-07 and its variants (particularly Hybi-13) are working.
+4. Only Hybi-07 and its variants (particularly Hybi-13 and RFC 6455) are working -- minus the above missing features.
    Confirmed working browsers: Chrome v18, FireFox v11.
    Confirmed broken browsers: Safari 5.1, MobileSafari on iOS 5.1 (both use Hybi-00).